tembo-io/website/src/content/docs/product/stacks/AI/VectorDB/sentence-transformers.md

 tags: [postgres, vectordb, ai]
 ---

-Earlier we demonstrated how to generate embeddings and then search them using OpenAI, but this can also be done using any of the Sentence Transformers available on Hugging Face.
+Earlier we demonstrated how to generate embeddings and then search them using OpenAI, but this can also be done using the Sentence Transformers available on Hugging Face.

 ## Setup